webix-hub/docs/data/desktop/big_app_structure.md

 - [Quick Start Guide, or How to Initialize a Component](tutorials/quick_start.md)
 - [Building App Architecture - Layout and its Types](desktop/building_app_architecture.md)

 Here everything is about logic, structure and optimized coding.
-The **basic pronciples** are:
+The **basic principles** are:

 - store big code snippets in variables;
 - put apart application design and inner functionality.